Jozhus/Anki-Deck-Flipper/README.md

 # Anki-Deck-Flipper
-Flips an Anki deck for a different studying experience.
+Uses very basic sql commands to flips an Anki deck for a different studying experience.

 2018